 We have such ‘clear and precise’ teaching in the panoply of previous Pontiffs, especially from Leo XIII onwards, which help us see through some of the current theological and moral haze.

-Yes, the waves seem to be crashing into the very barque of Peter, but Christ will awake soon enough, and by one Word, all will be made limpid and clear; we will then see the purpose and design in the current confusion.
+Yes, the waves seem to be crashing into the very barque of Peter, but Christ will awake soon enough, and by one Word, all will be made calm, limpid and clear; we will then see the purpose and design behind the current confusion.

 At the very least, we might posit, all the underground and simmering rebellion against the truth in the past decades is now being brought out into the open, and the clear light of day, a painful, but necessary, process.

-So hold on, dear reader, for that time of manifestation, of revelation, even, we might say in the Greek, apocalypse, may well be closer than we think.
+So hold on, dear reader, for that time of manifestation, of revelation, even, we might say in the Greek, the very apocalypse, may well be closer than we think.

 Saint Peter and all holy Pontiffs, orate pro nobis!